Modeling and solving the multimodal car- and ride-sharing problem: Computational study

-Each generated instance represents a distinct company consisting of one or more offices $d \in D$ and users, i.e. employees, $p \in P$.
-The locations of the offices (depots) are based on statistical data of office locations in Vienna.
+Each generated instance represents a distinct company consisting of one or more depots $d \in D$ and users, i.e.{,} employees, $p \in P$.
+The locations of the depots are based on statistical data of office locations in Vienna.
 The set of possible locations is based on geometric centers of all 250 registration districts of Vienna.

-Companies are defined by a fixed number of users $u$ and depots $d$.
-The number of meetings and their time and location, are then randomly generated based on historic statistical data.
+Companies are defined by a fixed number of users $u$ and depots $|D|$.
+The number of customer visits, i.e., meetings, and their time and location, are then randomly generated based on historic statistical data.

 To each user $p$ we associate a subset of MOTs $K^p \subseteq K$.
 We assume penalties for constraint violations such as choosing a mode of transport that is not in the user's choice or for too late arrival.
 The penalty cost per violation is determined to be 10,000 and directly included into the cost function.